obycode/DSCAlarmSmartThings/README.md

 * Timer library from Simon Monk
 * Thanks to authors: Vassilis Varveropoulos, Brice Dobry for the ArduinoMega ThingShield library and intial ideas
-* Lots of good ideas from SmartThings @craig whose repository can be found at https://gist.github.com/e5b30109fdaec805d474.git
+* Lots of good ideas from SmartThings @craig
-* Thanks to Sean from AlarmDecoder for jumping in to help out with configuring device address.
+* Thanks to Sean Matthews from AlarmDecoder for jumping in to help out with configuring device address, setting up Panic codes, and other help.